 7 things I took away from 7

 1) We are rich.
-Even America's poor is rich comparatively to the world. (read Radical by David Platt for more info)
+Even America's poor is rich comparatively to the world. (read Radical by David Platt for more info)2) Food is not the center of friendship; or any relationship.

 3) We think of ourselves more than others think of us.
 Start thinking of others.
 SERVE OTHERS.